 In terms of local authorities, an asset management system can enable them to generate reports from multiple sites using a single login.
 For example, a MAT that is responsible for five academy schools can access all reports from these schools on one system, instead of having to gain access individually.

-With an asset module booking system in place, you are able to:
+With an asset module booking system in place, teachers are able to:

 Build a check-in/check-out system for key assets such as laptops and projectors

-Create a shared calendar between staff and departments to highlight which assets and classrooms are available
+Create a shared calendar to highlight which assets and classrooms are available

 Create unique booking forms for each asset type and each department